picotech/picosdk-ps5000a-matlab-instrument-driver/README.md

 *PicoScope* is a registered trademark of Pico Technology Ltd.

-*MATLAB* is a registered trademark of The Mathworks, Inc. *Signal Processing Toolbox* is a trademark of The Mathworks, Inc.
+*MATLAB* is a registered trademark of The Mathworks, Inc. *Instrument Control Toolbox* and *Signal Processing Toolbox* are trademarks of The Mathworks, Inc.

 *Windows* is a registered trademark of Microsoft Corporation.